keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 <p>

 1. Complete steps from section [Setup Prometheus](../../reference/monitoring/prometheus/#setup-prometheus).

-1. Complete steps from section [Setup Prometheus SLI provider](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).

-1. To configure Keptn to use the Prometheus SLI provider for the **sockshop** project, execute the following command:
+In these steps, you configured Keptn (more precisely the lighthouse-service) to use the Prometheus SLI provider for the project **sockshop** and service **carts** with the command
     ```console
     keptn configure monitoring prometheus --project=sockshop --service=carts
     ```

+1. Complete steps from section [Setup Prometheus SLI provider](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).

     <details><summary>**Note:** If you are using Keptn 0.6.0 instead of 0.6.1, you will have to apply a ConfigMap</summary>